 Fiestas

-Throughout the year, many Costa Rican towns play hosts to local fiestas.
-These events feature carnival games, local food stalls, dodgy rides, horse parades, and of course, bull riding competitions.
-Bulls are not harmed during these events, and the highlights of the competitions are often the locals who jump into the ring and tease the bulls to show off their skills for the
+Bulls are not harmed during these events, and the highlights of the competitions are often the locals who jump into the ring and tease the bulls to show off their skills for the crowd.

 Soccer Fields

 Every town, no matter how big or small, has its own soccer field and a school.
-Soccer is a way of life in Costa Rica, so if you are looking for a way to interact with locals, don’t be shy to join in during friendly weekly Sunday mejengas (slang for pickup game).
+Soccer is a way of life in Costa Rica, so if you are looking for a way to interact with locals, don’t be shy and join in during friendly weekly Sunday mejengas (slang for pickup game).

 Fun Facts About Costa Rican Food